waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Test to Disprove:** If I obtain HM01 Cut, use it on the tree at (8, 25), and the unseen tiles are *still* unreachable, then this alternative hypothesis becomes highly likely.
 At that point, I MUST perform a full diagnostic on the `reachability_analyzer` tool using `run_code` with print statements to trace its logic on this map's XML data.

 # VII.
 Process Failures & Course Corrections
-*   **Delayed Data Management (Turn 19603-19665):** Repeatedly failed to follow the "Immediate Action" principle.
-I identified that the Farfetch'd puzzle was unsolved but did not update my notepad or strategy for over 10 turns.
-This led to wasted time operating on a failed hypothesis. **Correction:** All data management (notepad, markers, agent/tool fixes) MUST be the first action in any turn where a new discovery is made.
+*   **Delayed Data Management (Turn 19603-19665 & 19734):** Repeatedly failed to follow the "Immediate Action" principle.
+I identified that the Farfetch'd puzzle was unsolved but did not update my notepad or strategy for multiple turns.
+This led to wasted time operating on a failed hypothesis.
+This was correctly identified by the Overwatch system. **Correction:** All data management (notepad, markers, agent/tool fixes) MUST be the first action in any turn where a new discovery is made.
-*   **Failure to Implement Strategy (Turn 19615-19665):** Devised a sound multi-marker strategy for the Farfetch'd puzzle in my notepad but failed to execute it, instead resorting to brute-force attempts.
-This was correctly identified by the Overwatch system. **Correction:** I must trust and follow my own documented plans.
-If a plan exists in the notepad, it must be the primary guide for my actions.
+*   **Failure to Implement Strategy / Use Tools (Turn 19615-19774):** Devised a sound multi-marker strategy for the Farfetch'd puzzle in my notepad but failed to execute it, instead resorting to brute-force attempts.
+More critically, I failed to use my purpose-built `puzzle_solver_agent` for this exact task.
+This was correctly identified by the Overwatch system. **Correction:** I must trust and follow my own documented plans and use the specialized agents I have created.
+If a plan exists or an agent is available, it must be the primary guide for my actions.